Margot Llobera

 Margot Llobera Farré (born 18 May 1996) is an Andorran rally raid motorcycle rider and retired footballer who played as a defender.
 She was a member of the Andorra women's national team.
 She also participated as a motorbiker in the 2019 FIM Bajas World Cup at the Baja Aragón and as a side-by-side co-driver at the 2022 Dakar Rally.

 She is the niece of paraplegic rally driver and former alpine skier Albert Llovera.
+Her sister Alexia also participated in the Dakar Rally.